 To hear her opponents tell it, Massachusetts Senate candidate Elizabeth Warren cheated the system for years.

 Warren, 62, listed herself as a minority, based on a far-back Cherokee bloodline.
 How far back?
-Warren’s great-great-great-grandmother was listed as Cherokee on a 1894 marriage license, genealogists discovered.
+Warren's great-great-great-grandmother was listed as Cherokee on her 1894 marriage license, genealogists discovered.

 The story has dominated the political news cycle in Massachusetts since it first broke last Friday.
 And to be sure, Elizabeth Warren has had a horrible week since then.

 But amid all of the inquiry into Warren's ancestry and all of the questions as to why she did in fact self-identify as Native American, two overarching questions still remain.
 First and foremost, did Warren actually use her heritage to get ahead in her career?
 And what's the lasting damage from the story?